 How to Find Mice Entry Points

 None of us wants mice or rodents on our property.
 Yet these agile creatures looking for food, water, shelter and warmth are really adept at finding entryways into your home to make themselves comfortable and also to breed.
-Mice and rodents are not only unsanitary, carrying diseases with them, but they are also unpleasant lodgers.
+Mice and rats are not only unsanitary, carrying rodent-borne diseases with them, but they are also unpleasant lodgers.
 This post is for you if you’re wondering how to find mice entry points in your home and prevent them from settling there for good.

 How to Prepare to Check for Mice Entry Points